agryman/federal-court-deadlines/README.md

 ## Phase 1

-The goal of the first phase will be to develop a reference implementation of the rules in Python.
+The goal of the first phase is to develop a reference implementation of the rules in Python.
-This will ensure that we have a correct understanding of the rules.
+This will ensure that I have a correct understanding of the rules.
-We have chosen Python because it is a highly-productive development platform.
+I have chosen Python because it is a highly-productive development platform.
 However, it may not be the best platform for use in a legal office environment.
+I will investigate the suitability of services such as Google Colab for hosting Jupyter notebooks

 ## Phase 2